nodejs/node/doc/api/child_process.markdown

 By default, the parent will wait for the detached child to exit.
-To prevent the parent from waiting for a given `child`, use the `child.unref()` method, and the parent's event loop will not include the child in its reference count.
+To prevent the parent from waiting for a given `child`, use the `child.unref()` method, and the parent’s event loop will not include the child in its reference count.

 Example of detaching a long-running process and redirecting its output to a
 file: